 - Your lactate production is higher for a given intensity, indicating that you’re going deeper into “oxygen debt” to produce the necessary energy to maintain a given pace (as evidenced by a higher oxygen consumption rate in colder temperatures)

 - Your muscle contractions are less powerful, which demands an increase in fast-twitch muscle fiber usage, perhaps explaining the higher lactate production

-Shivering is a good example of this, though your metabolic rate is higher in the cold even when you’re not shivering.
+Shivering is a good example of this; though your metabolic rate is higher in the cold even when you’re not shivering.
 Armstrong suggests this could “steal” energy that would otherwise be used for athletic performance.

 How the body adapts to running in the cold

-Finally, a 2004 review by Myra Nimmo at the University of Strathclyde in the UK looked at how the body’s adaptations to cold vary based on the temperature outside.
+A 2004 review by Myra Nimmo at the University of Strathclyde in the UK looked at how the body’s adaptations to cold vary based on the temperature outside.

 According to Nimmo, the ideal temperature for endurance exercise is somewhere around 52 degrees Fahrenheit.

 From all of these studies, we can conclude that running in the cold can impact performance.
 Thankfully, our look into the research also revealed some helpful tips.

 - It is important to stay warm before and during a workout or a race in the cold.
 As Doubt points out, it is much harder to bring it back up once it has dropped.
 Warming up before a race or workout becomes even more critical in the cold.

 - Maintaining your carbohydrate and fluid intake levels are also important, as you’re more likely to “hit the wall” in training or in a long race during cold weather.
 Dehydration is a big risk too.
 To make sure it does not happen to you, read more research on the science of hitting the wall.